signalfx/integrations/aws-rds/README.md

 <!--- METRICS --->
 ### RECOMMENDED STATISTICS

-No CloudWatch recommended statistics for this integration.
+There are no CloudWatch recommended statistics for this integration.

 #### METRICS

-For more information about the metrics emitted by Amazon Relational Database Service, visit the service's homepage at <a target="_blank" href="https://aws.amazon.com/rds/">https://aws.amazon.com/rds/<a>.
+For more information about the metrics emitted by Amazon Relational Database Service, visit the RDS service homepage at <a target="_blank" href="https://aws.amazon.com/rds/">https://aws.amazon.com/rds/<a>.

 #### LICENSE